This information is for potential Marine Job Candidates.

 A cover letter is always helpful - it demonstrates that you have invested a little time to present yourself professionally, and indicates that you are motivated and care about the impression you create.

 Therefore, you should ensure that your cover letter is addressed specifically to the target company or recruiter!
-You can imagine what a turn-off it is to open a letter which has clearly been written to someone else for an entirely different job - the impression created is diametrically opposed to the one you were trying for.
+You can imagine what a turn-off it is to open a letter which has clearly been written to someone else for an entirely different job, even a different country (yes, it happens all too often!) - the impression created is diametrically opposed to the one you were trying for and you're doomed to fail.

 Nowadays, it is quite acceptable to use the email text itself as the cover letter, with your CV appended.
 This will also ensure that you have the opportunity to make an impact with the reader as soon as the mail is opened.